 Sometimes, I’m really thankful that I’m not the only baker at work.
 Especially around the holidays when we have all sorts of big potlucks and events, it’s good to know I’m not the only one bringing cookies or a cake to feed all 250 of our plant employees.

 Our other star baker at work often makes oatmeal cookies packed with different combinations of spices and chewy morsels.
 Last year, she made a butterscotch cookie that I fell in love with.
 I quickly did some online research (thank-you, Pinterest!) and came up with these Caramel Oatmeal Cookies from Six Sisters’ Stuff.
+[EDIT 2/16/21: The original recipe has been removed from the Six Sisters’ Stuff website, and I have not been able to relocate it.
+If you happen to find it, let me know so I can add back the proper credit!]
 While I originally intended to make them as per the original recipe, with Kraft Caramel bits folded into chewy oatmeal batter, I accidentally grabbed Butterscotch morsels at the grocery store!
 Not one to waste food, I decided to use them in place of the caramel, and the rest is baking history!
 These cookies have quickly become a staple of my baking repertoire, and I think they would rival even my coworker’s butterscotch cookies!

 To make these chewy delights, first make sure you’ve allotted yourself adequate prep time.
 I’ve called for these cookies to be chilled at least an hour before baking, so that they hold their shape better when baked.
 If you prefer, you can refrigerate them for up to a week prior to baking!
 Perfect for party planning!